orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

 ## Overview

 This page describes what you'll want to do to support the lease feature in your own implementation of the persistence API.
-If instead you'd like to *use* that feature, see the documentation on the [lease feature](/form-runner/feature/lease.md).
+If instead you'd like to *use* that feature, see the documentation on the [Lease feature](/form-runner/feature/lease.md).

 ## Enabling support